Vyacheslav Molotov: Early life and career

 Molotov was born Vyacheslav Mikhailovich Skryabin in the village of Kukarka, Yaransk Uyezd, Vyatka Governorate (now Sovetsk, Kirov Oblast), the son of a merchant.
 Contrary to a commonly-repeated error, he was not related to the composer Alexander Scriabin.

 Throughout his teenager years, he was described as "shy" and "quiet" and always assisted his father with his business.
 He was educated at a secondary school in Kazan, where he became friends with fellow revolutionary Aleksandr Arosev.
 Molotov joined the Russian Social Democratic Labour Party (RSDLP) in 1906, and soon gravitated toward the organisation's radical Bolshevik faction, which was led by Vladimir Lenin.

 Skryabin took the pseudonym "Molotov", derived from the Russian word molot (sledge hammer) since he believed that the name had an "industrial" and "proletarian" ring to it.
 He was arrested in 1909 and spent two years in exile in Vologda.

 In 1911, he enrolled at St. Petersburg Polytechnic Institute.
 Molotov joined the editorial staff of a new underground Bolshevik newspaper, Pravda, and met Joseph Stalin for the first time in association with the project.
 That first association between the two future Soviet leaders proved to be brief, however, and failed to lead to an immediate close political association.

 Molotov worked as a so-called "professional revolutionary" for the next several years, wrote for the party press, and attempted to improve the organisation of the underground party.
 He moved from St. Petersburg to Moscow in 1914 at the outbreak of the First World War.
 It was in Moscow the following year that Molotov was again arrested for his party activity and was this time deported to Irkutsk, in eastern Siberia.
-In 1916, he escaped from his Siberian exile and returned to the capital city, which had been renamed Petrograd by the Tsarist regime since it thought that the old name sounded too German.
+In 1916, he escaped from his Siberian exile and returned to the capital city, which had been renamed Petrograd by the Tsarist regime – it being thought that the old name sounded too German.

 Molotov became a member of the Bolshevik Party's committee in Petrograd in 1916.
 When the February Revolution occurred in 1917, he was one of the few Bolsheviks of any standing in the capital.
-Under his direction Pravda took to the "left" to oppose the Provisional Government formed after the revolution.
+Under his direction, Pravda took to the "left" to oppose the Provisional Government formed after the revolution.
 When Joseph Stalin returned to the capital, he reversed Molotov's line, but when Lenin arrived, he overruled Stalin.
 However, Molotov became a protégé of and a close adherent to Stalin, an alliance to which he owed his later prominence.
 Molotov became a member of the Military Revolutionary Committee, which planned the October Revolution and effectively brought the Bolsheviks to power.